Maddie Groves slams ‘misogynistic perverts’ as she quits Olympic trials

 “Time’s UP.”

-Groves won silver medals in the 200m butterfly and 4x100m medley relay at the Rio Games.
+Groves won silver medals in the 200-metre butterfly and 4×100-metre medley relay at the Rio Games.
 She has also won four Commonwealth Games gold medals.

-In her Instagram announcement on Wednesday night, Groves indicated she was not quitting swimming.
+In her Instagram announcement on Wednesday, Groves indicated she was not quitting swimming.

 “I’m so grateful to feel so supported in this decision” she wrote.